samrushing/solar_scenario/README.md

 # solar_scenario

-Python program to compute different scenarios for solar power.
+This is a Python program to compute different scenarios for solar power.

 This is a program I use to simulate different scenarios for installing residential solar power.
 To use this program you'll need to get some